rachmorse/fMRI-analysis/README.md

 3. **`select_specific_rois.py`**
     - **Purpose:** Processes and saves specific ROIs from the DK atlases in the native BOLD space, zeroing out other regions not listed as selected.
 This script take a list of ROIs from the DK atlas that you are most interested in analyzing and removes the other ROIs from the DK atlases that were created for each subject in `transform_dk_atlas_native_space.py`.
     - **Functions:**
-        - `main(multi)`: Main function to load subjects and chosen ROIs, then process and save the specified ROIs for each subject.
+        - `main`: Main function to load subjects and chosen ROIs, then process and save the specified ROIs for each subject.
     - **Notes:**
         - Adjust paths for data input and output.

 4. **`extract_timeseries.py`**
     - **Purpose:** Extracts timeseries data from fMRI BOLD images using the DK atlas in native BOLD space.
 This script defines the `TimeseriesExtractor` class, which is utilized in the subsequent `extract_subjects_timeseries.py` script to extract and save timeseries data for the selected ROIs for each subject.
     - **Classes:**
-        eseriesExtractor`: A dataclass to manage the extraction of timeseries data from BOLD images using atlas masks.
+        -`TimeseriesExtractor`: A dataclass to manage the extraction of timeseries data from BOLD images using atlas masks.
     - **Functions:** Each subsequent function is designed to call on the one before it, progressively processing the data step-by-step.
-        - `extract_and_save_timeseries(subject_id, bold_file_path, output_file)`: Loads the BOLD image for a given subject, uses the subject-specific DK mask to extract the timeseries data, and saves the extracted timeseries to an output file.
+        - `extract_and_save_timeseries`: Loads the BOLD image for a given subject, uses the subject-specific DK mask to extract the timeseries data, and saves the extracted timeseries to an output file.
-        - `_process_masks_and_extract_timeseries(subject_id, bold_img, output_file)`: Processes the mask and extracts timeseries data from the BOLD image for a given subject.
+        - `_process_masks_and_extract_timeseries`: Processes the mask and extracts timeseries data from the BOLD image for a given subject.
-        - `_extract_timeseries_from_mask(mask, bold_img, subject_id, output_file)`: Determines the type of mask (3D or 4D) and extracts the timeseries data accordingly.
+        - `_extract_timeseries_from_mask`: Determines the type of mask (3D or 4D) and extracts the timeseries data accordingly.
 Note - the DK atlas is 3D and 4D processing is not used here.
-        - `_extract_timeseries_from_4d_mask(mask, bold_img, subject_id, output_file)`: Extracts the timeseries from a 4D mask (where each slice represents a different network or region).
+        - `_extract_timeseries_from_4d_mask`: Extracts the timeseries from a 4D mask (where each slice represents a different network or region).
-        - `_extract_timeseries_from_3d_mask(mask, bold_img, subject_id, output_file)`: Extracts the timeseries from a 3D mask (where unique voxel values represent different networks or regions).
+        - `_extract_timeseries_from_3d_mask`: Extracts the timeseries from a 3D mask (where unique voxel values represent different networks or regions).
-        - `_compute_ROI_timeseries(mask_slice, bold_img, subject_id, output_file, roi_id)`: Computes the average BOLD signal within an ROI mask slice over time.
+        - `_compute_ROI_timeseries`: Computes the average BOLD signal within an ROI mask slice over time.

 5. **`extract_subjects_timeseries.py`**
     - **Purpose:** Runs the timeseries extraction process for multiple subjects using `TimeseriesExtractor` using the DK atlas masks created in `select_specific_rois.py` to extract and save the timeseries.